moisseev/rspamd.com/doc/modules/gpt.md

 ### Description of Configuration Options

+- **enabled**: A boolean value that specifies whether the GPT Plugin is enabled.
+Set to `true` to activate the plugin.

 - **type**: Specifies the GPT model type.
 Currently, only "openai" is supported.

 - **api_key**: Your API key for accessing OpenAI services.
 Replace "xxx" with your actual API key.